 FAA says glitch fixed, US airlines back up

-REUTERS: U.S. airlines were back in operation on Monday after a series of system-wide outages delayed flights and fired-up customer complaints on social media.
+US airlines were back in operation on Monday (Apr 1) after a series of system-wide outages delayed flights and fired-up customer complaints on social media.

 The Federal Aviation Administration said the problem was caused by the Aerodata airplane planning weight and balance program.